Le Mariage de mademoiselle Beulemans: Settings in other languages

 The play, which had its first performance in German in Berlin in 1911, was likewise mounted in German for the Austrian stage at Vienna's Lustspieltheater at the end of 1913 in an adaptation entitled Schwechater Lager.

-The play was translated into Finnish as Kunnia-esimies Beulemans and premiered on May 20, 1914, at the Suomen Kansallisteatteri, in Helsinki.
+The play was translated into Finnish as Kunnia-esimies Beulemans and premiered on 20 May 1914, at the Suomen Kansallisteatteri, in Helsinki.

-On the evening of April 10, 1915, at Lisbon's Teatro da Avenida, the first performance in Portugal was given of Fonson and Wicheler's play, translated by Portuguese writer Accacio Antunes, under the title of O casamento da menina Beulemans.
+On the evening of 10 April 1915, at Lisbon's Teatro da Avenida, the first performance in Portugal was given of Fonson and Wicheler's play, translated by Portuguese writer Accacio Antunes, under the title of O casamento da menina Beulemans.

 Turkish writer Hüseyin Suâd Yalçın translated and altered the play in collaboration with Münir Nigâr as Kayseri Gülleri (Note: Roses of Kayseri).
-It premiered at Istanbul's Tepebaşı Theatre on March 23, 1918, and was first published in Ottoman Turkish in 1920.
+It premiered at Istanbul's Tepebaşı Theatre on 23 March 1918, and was first published in Ottoman Turkish in 1920.
 This version was given in modern Turkish transcription by Atabey Kılıç, and published in April 2016.

-The play was adapted in Sweden by Swedish writer Algot Sandberg as Ann-Sofis giftermål and premiered at Stockholm's Södra Teatern on September 24, 1921.
+The play was adapted in Sweden by writer Algot Sandberg as Ann-Sofis giftermål and premiered at Stockholm's Södra Teatern on 24 September 1921.

-In 1933, the play was adapted into an Alsatian context by bilingual poet, playwright and composer Victor Schmidt as D'Hochzitt vo d'r Mamsell Martischang, and premiered for the first time in Alsace at Colmar in the vernacular by the local dialectal company Théâtre Alsacien de Colmar on 2 April.
+In 1933, the play was adapted into an Alsatian context by bilingual poet, playwright and composer Victor Schmidt as D'Hochzitt vo d'r Mamsell Martischang, and premiered for the first time in Colmar in the vernacular by the local dialectal company Théâtre Alsacien de Colmar on 2 April.
 This Alsatian dialect stage production resulted in great success with local audiences and enjoyed revivals.

-Aside from these translations or adaptations, it was alleged that the play was also adapted and introduced in Japan to a Japanese audience.
+Aside from these translations or adaptations, it was alleged that the play was also adapted and introduced in Japan to a local audience.